-Hive is a data warehouse software project built on top of APACHE HADOOP developed by Jeff’s team at Facebook with a current stable version of 2.3.0 released.
+Hive is a data warehouse software project built on top of Apache Hadoop developed by Jeff’s team at Facebook with a current stable version of 2.3.0 released.
 It is used for summarising Big data and makes querying and analysis easy.
-Apache Hive is an effective standard for SQL-in Hadoop.
-Impala is a parallel processing SQL query engine that runs on Apache Hadoop and use to process the data which stores in HBase (Hadoop Database) and Hadoop Distributed File System.
+Apache Hive is an adequate standard for SQL in Hadoop.
+Impala is a parallel processing SQL query engine that runs on Apache Hadoop and uses to process the data stored in HBase (Hadoop Database) and Hadoop Distributed File System.
 Impala is an open-source product for parallel processing (MPP) SQL query engine for data stored in a local system cluster running on Apache Hadoop.
-Apache Hive and Impala both are key parts of the Hadoop system.
+Apache Hive and Impala are both key parts of the Hadoop system.

-- Apache Hive helps in analyzing the huge dataset stored in the Hadoop file system (HDFS) and other compatible file systems.
+- Apache Hive helps analyze the huge dataset stored in the Hadoop (HDFS) and other compatible file systems.

 - Hive QL – For querying data stored in Hadoop Cluster.

 - Exploits the Scalability of Hadoop by translation.

 - Hadoop is Batch Oriented System.